guettli/slow-boring-clear-fast/README.md

 ## Drawback

 This technique is boring and cold.
-Most people don't like feel not comfortable in a boring and cold environment.
+Most people don't like feel comfortable in a boring and cold environment.

 I guess the colorful/creative thinking and engagement can decrease if it gets used to often.

+And creative thinking is very important today, since all dull tasks get automated sooner or later.

 ## What do you think?